mdavezac/LaDa/sphinx-doc/source/userguide/jobfolders.rst

 The parameters  in ``job.params`` should be pickleable_ so that the folder can be saved to disk later.  :py:attr:`~jobfolder.Jobfolder.functional` must be a pickleable_ callable_.
-Setting :py:attr:`~jobfolder.Jobfolder.functional` to something else will immediatly fail.
+Setting :py:attr:`~jobfolder.Jobfolder.functional` to something else will immediately fail.
 In practice, this means it can be a function or a callable class, as long as that function or class is imported from a module.
 It cannot be defined in `__main__`__, e.g. the script that you run to create the job-folders: